Writer/Surfer

 Key Features

 The key features that we looked at when evaluating ski and snowboard helmets fell into three buckets: safety, comfort, and style.
-Safety comprises all of the different features specifically designed to best protect your head that are all part of a helmet’s construction — from industry-standard tech and certifications to proprietary technologies and innovations.
+Safety comprises all of the different features specifically designed to best protect your head — from industry-standard tech and certifications to proprietary technologies and innovations.
 Comfort is everything that allows you to wear a helmet for an entire day on the hill without feeling too cold, too hot, or that it’s too tight or too loose.
 Finally, style is that intangible factor that makes a helmet look good and is, admittedly, the most subjective of the three.
-We took all of these points into consideration when reviewing the best ski and snowboard helmets of 2024.
+We took all of these points into consideration when reviewing the best ski and snowboard helmets of 2025.

 Helmet Construction

 In general, snow helmets are constructed one of two ways.
-In-mold helmets are created with an EPS foam layer fused to a hard outer shell in a single molding process.
-These helmets are often able to shave off a bit of weight by using a thinner outer shell Injection-molded (also called ABS or hard shell helmets) means the inner EPS layer was glued to the hard outer shell with an adhesive.
+In-mold helmets such as the Giro Owen Spherical or Smith Method are created with an EPS foam layer fused to a hard outer shell in a single molding process.
+These helmets are often able to shave off a bit of weight by using a thinner outer shell.
+Injection-molded helmets (also called ABS or hard shell helmets) like the Giro Ledge means the inner EPS layer is glued to the hard outer shell with an adhesive.
 In-mold helmets are generally lighter and can be more expensive.
-Whereas injection molded helmets can be heavier but are generally more budget-friendly, and don’t show their wear as easily thanks to a more rigid outer shell.
+Injection molded helmets can be heavier but are generally more budget-friendly, and don’t show their wear as easily thanks to a more rigid outer shell.
 Both construction styles protect the head equally well, so choosing between the two comes down to personal preference.
-Also, some helmets use a hybrid construction technique trying to harness the benefits of both construction methods.
+Also, some helmets like the Smith Vantage use a hybrid construction technique trying to harness the benefits of both construction methods.

 Two innovative materials you’re likely to see in some higher-end helmets on the market are Koroyd and WaveCel and they’re actually pretty similar.
 Both materials are collapsible cellular structures designed to crumple at impact, absorbing force, and protecting the head.
 Koroyd has a honeycomb-like look while WaveCel takes its name from its wavy look.
 Both technologies purport to absorb more force than a full EPS foam liner.
 Koroyd is favored by brands like Smith (used both on the Method and Summit helmets) and is integrated in certain “zones” of the helmet with EPS foam covering the rest.
 Smith’s Koroyd helmets also feature Mips (see below).
 Meanwhile Anon has gone all in on WaveCel.
-WaveCel is designed both to crumple like Koroyd during impact and glide to redirect energy away from the head like Mips.
+WaveCel is designed both to crumple like Koroyd during impact and glide to redirect energy away from the head like Mips, and is featured in helmets like the Anon Windham and Merak.

 Best Ski and snowboard helmets on fence